jmbannon/ytdl-sub/docs/source/config_reference/subscriptions_yaml.rst

 File Preset
 ~~~~~~~~~~~
-NOTE: This is deprecated in favor of using the method in :ref:`config_reference/subscriptions_yaml:beautifying subscriptions`.

 You can apply a preset to all subscriptions in the ``subscription.yaml`` file
 by using the file-wide ``__preset__``: